K02D/mcp-tabular/README.md

 # MCP Tabular Data Analysis Server

-A Model Context Protocol (MCP) server that provides powerful tools for analyzing numeric and tabular data.
+A Model Context Protocol (MCP) server that provides tools for analyzing numeric and tabular data.
 Works with CSV files and SQLite databases.

 ## Features